dxc/kit-respuesta-rapida/README.md

 #############################

-1.- Download last version of the code
+1.- Download the latest version of the code

 2.- Create database
    > python manage.py syncdb